Loz667/Box-Breaker/README.md

 # Box-Breaker
- A 2D clicker game, created as part of aLive Creator Challenge for my Mastered bootcamp
+ A 2D clicker game, created as part of a Live Creator Challenge for my Mastered bootcamp

+-- THE CHALLENGE --
+Given a brief to create a Leaderborad for a mini-game, participants had a day to complete the challenge